skywang1999/skywang1999.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website.
-I am a Ph.D. candidate in Operations Management in the Department of Industrial Engineering and Decision Analytics (IEDA) at the Hong Kong University of Science and Technology (HKUST), advised by [Prof. Ying-Ju Chen](https://imchen.people.ust.hk).
+I am a Ph.D. candidate in Operations Management in the Department of Industrial Engineering and Decision Analytics (IEDA) at the Hong Kong University of Science and Technology (HKUST), advised by <a href="https://imchen.people.ust.hk" style="color: #1a73e8;">Prof. Ying-Ju Chen</a>.
 Before joining HKUST, I received my master’s degree from the University of Michigan, Ann Arbor, and my bachelor’s degree from the Chinese University of Hong Kong, Shenzhen.

 My research interests include **inventory management, supply chain management, ride-hailing platform operations, information design, and innovation contracting**.